LinuxDroidMaster/Lenovo-Legion-Y700-ROMs/README.md

 * Download patched img and magisk from [here](https://drive.google.com/drive/folders/1E5BsgLwW4Yc_2-ajOklnAVocDODDGs2M)
 * Follow the commands below
+* In case you have problems with Wifi not turning ON after flashing the boot.img file, try [this one](https://drive.google.com/drive/folders/1a1U9GSA1s9nI_qJzYPyn3HctFsb_p2xX?usp=sharing) instead.
+(Thanks to Son Kun on Discord)

 #### Commands easy method:
 1. Check that your device is detected in ADB